qbecky/qbecky.github.io/README.md

 Gulp will auto-recompile and build the code for easy development.

 The main gulp command in `gulp dev` which starts an http server.
 When python or sass files are changed, they are recompiled.
+Note that you may need to run `npm install` the first time you run the gulp command.

 Running `gulp build` will build python and sass files.